Jared Goff: 2017 season: Playoff debut

 Goff finished his second professional season with 3,804 passing yards, 28 touchdowns, and seven interceptions to go along with 51 rushing yards and a touchdown in 15 games and starts.
 He led the league in yards per pass completion with 12.9.
-On January 6, 2018, Goff played in his first playoff game.
-He completed 24 of 45 passes for 259 yards and a touchdown in a 26–13 Wild Card Round loss to the Falcons.
+During the Wild Card Round against the Falcons, Goff completed 24-of-45 passes for 259 yards and a touchdown in the 26–13 loss.
 On January 22, 2018, he was named to his first Pro Bowl as an injury and Super Bowl replacement for Carson Wentz.
 Goff was ranked 38th by his fellow players on the NFL Top 100 Players of 2018.